May 7, 2020

-The fall of 2018 and spring of 2019 were focused on projects that improved the player experience as well as the infrastructure of the golf courses.
-Listed below are the projects completed or in progress since September 2018:
+The fall of 2019 and spring of 2020 were focused on projects that improved the player experience as well as the infrastructure of the golf courses.
+Listed below are some of the projects completed or in progress since September 2019:

 - Numerous irrigation improvements

 - Rebuilt the bunker complex around #4 green